 I actually wrote this list of important pregnancy tips for a few different people in my life who have all recently become pregnant.

-So here are my top 10 most important pregnancy tips and resources, to help you to have a healthy pregnancy, a confident birth and become an informed parent and give baby the best start possible.
+So here are my top 10 most important pregnancy tips and resources, to help you to have a healthy pregnancy.
+To have a confident birth, become an informed parent and give baby the best start possible.

 I am such a huge advocate of these classes.
 They are geared towards women who want a natural childbirth, but are FANTASTIC regardless of your views.

 You will learn about all kinds of pain management techniques, and what to expect during the various stages of labor.

 The different medical interventions that may or may not be needed, and to help give you the confidence in yourself to make decisions in the heat of the moment if needed.